-Fifteen years prior to the tragic accident, a secret meeting of Neo Japan's top scientists met to discuss plans to restore the decaying Earth.
+After the One Year War ended, a secret meeting of Neo Japan's top scientists met to discuss plans to restore the decaying Earth.
 Among these brilliant minds were Professor Juuzo Kabuto, Professor Saotome, Dr. Raizo Kasshu, Dr. Masaki Kihara, and a scientist later known as Dr. Hell.
 Together, these five geniuses proposed the creation of the Ultimate Gundam, a robot comprised of cell-like nanomachines with the ability to self-recover, self-evolve and self-adapt.
 It would then be brought to Earth to facilitate its recovery.

 Unfortunately, there were those among the development team who desired to use the Ultimate Gundam for their own purposes, including Dr. Kihara.
 Saotome and Kabuto caught wind of their plans, and told Dr. Kasshu.
 Unfortunately, booting Kihara off the team would have indefinitely halted the project, so the two instead decided to wait until it was completed before initiating their own plan.
-Soon after its completion, Kyoji Kasshu, the eldest son of Dr. Kasshu, hijacked the Ultimate Gundam and dropped it to Earth, where they disappeared for a long time.
+Soon after its completion, Kyoji Kasshu, the eldest son of Dr. Kasshu, hijacked the Ultimate Gundam and dropped it to Earth, where they disappeared, and remained hidden for years.

 Not long after, the first aliens arrived: beings simply known as Invaders raided the moon base of the Earth Federation, where Prof. Saotome, as well as other members of the Getter Ray Laboratories, were paying a visit.
 Saotome escaped with his life, but he soon realized he was infected by an Invader, and would soon become their thrall.
 He feverishly began working on a plan to combat them, and created a new savior: Shin Dragon.
-But before he could complete it, he lost his daughter Michiru, who was with him, in an accident.
+But before he could complete it, he lost his daughter Michiru, who was with him, in a training accident.
 It pushed him over the edge, allowing the infection to take him over.
 A series of events ultimately led to the accident, known as the Getter Ray Armageddon, when the Federation fired a nuclear missile on the monster, inadvertently blanketing the Earth with Getter Rays.
 This made much of the Earth all but completely inhospitable to any life form besides humans and Invaders.